ibm-cloud-architecture/ibm-cloud-stencils/README.md

 Pre-Announce Names:
 1. VPC will be named Reserved Container in the published version until VPC is announced.
 2. Performance Group will be named Reserved Group in the published version until GT is announced.

-TODO: Need to determine whether to provide vss files for Visio 2003-2013.

 ## Visio Diagram Templates (vstx folder)